-In spaces as succinct as these, the contrasts are incredible.
-Rolling green farmland, snow-capped mountain ranges, active volcanoes, glacial lakes, thousands of miles of pristine beaches, pure bush, forests that are the same as they have been for hundreds of years, incredible geysers, bubbling mud pools... as unspoilt and breathtaking as sights you will find anywhere.
+New Zealand offers an incredible variety of breathtaking landscapes all packed into a country the size of the UK.
+Stunning coastal cities, rolling green farmland, snow-capped mountain ranges, active volcanoes, glacial lakes, thousands of miles of pristine beaches, pure bush, forests that are the same as they have been for hundreds of years, incredible geysers, bubbling mud pools... as unspoilt and breathtaking as sights you will find anywhere.
 And all within amazingly short distances.

 Perhaps the most extraordinary impression though is the wonderful sense of space.
 Just over 4 million people live in New Zealand, and the vibrant mixture of indigenous Māori, European, Pacific and Asian influences makes for a diversified and compelling culture that combines a love of the arts with an identity deeply rooted in the outdoors.